vojtasvoboda/oc-twigextensions-plugin/README.md

 ### truncate

-Use the truncate filter to cut off a string after limit is reached
+Use the truncate filter to cut off a string after limit is reached.

 ```
 {{ "Hello World!" | truncate(5) }}